-Course grades will be based on attendance, exams, projects, a mock group AR class, a simulation exercise, a paper, and quizzes.
+Course grades will be based on attendance and participation, assignments (14 G&G, 14 Reflection posts), observer feedback, reflection-on-action submissions (midterm, final), and a grand rounds presentation.
 Assignments must be submitted on time.
-Any instances of academic misconduct will result in a 0 on that assignment or exam and will be reported according to department- and campus-level policies; no make-up opportunities will be given for assignments with academic misconduct.
+Any instances of academic misconduct will result in a 0 on that assignment or exam for the student(s) involved and will be reported according to department- and campus-level policies.